 A lot!
-We'll be spending half a day looking for humpback whales off Cabo San Lucas.
-We will spend two full days between La Paz and Loreto searching for blue whale mamas and calves.
-Plus, we will look for other whales that may be in the area, which may well include humpbacks, large pots of dolphins, finback whales, and if you're lucky, orcas, sperm whales or false killer whales.
+We'll be spending half a day with humpback whales off Cabo San Lucas.
+We will spend two full days between La Paz and Loreto for the blue whale mamas and calves.
+Plus, for the other whales that may be in the area, which may well include humpbacks, large pots of dolphins, finback whales, and if you're lucky, orcas, sperm whales or false killer whales.